viennadd/iot-starter-for-android/README.md

 For more information on the MQTT protocol, see http://mqtt.org/

 ##Try it
 In order to try the application, you must have an IoT Foundation organization.
 This can be done by signing up for an IBM Bluemix trial and creating an instance of the Internet of Things service.
 This will create an an IoT organization where you can register devices.
+Next, you must register your device with your organization.
+More detailed instructions can be found at [IBM Internet of Things Foundation](https://internetofthings.ibmcloud.com/#/).

-On launching the application for the first time, you will be prompted to enter your credentials to connect your device to the IoT Foundation.
+On launching the application for the first time, you will need to enter your credentials to connect your device to the IoT Foundation.
 The required information to connect your device includes:

 - Your Organization ID, e.g. ab1cd
 - Your Device ID, e.g. the MAC Address of your device.
 This should be the same ID as the device that you registered in your IoT Foundation organization.
 - Your device authorization token.
 This is returned when registering your device with the IoT Foundation.

 Once you have entered the necessary credentials, you may activate your device as a sensor.
 Pressing the 'Activate Sensor' button will connect the device to the IoT Foundation and allow it to begin publishing and receiving data.

 ##Prerequisites
 Required:
-- An IBM Bluemix account.
-A 30 day trial account is free. [https://ace.ng.bluemix.net/]
+- An [IBM Bluemix](https://ace.ng.bluemix.net/) account.
+A 30 day trial account is free.
 - An Internet of Things service registered in Bluemix.
 - An Android SDK installation